OpenBB-finance/OpenBB/website/content/platform/contributing/platform-development/setting-dev-environment.md

 ---
-title: Setting up dev environment
+title: Contributing to Platform Development
 sidebar_position: 1
 description: 'Learn how to contribute to the OpenBB Platform: add a new data point, command, visualization, extension, fix a bug, and setup your development environment'